objResponse.ClearContent();

 Exporting a DataGrid to a Text File

-Sometimes you need to export a DataGrid to a Text file.
-In this case you need to iterate through the DataSet and concatenate the text to a string or more precisely a StringBuilder object.
-Let's see how this can be done:
+to a Text file.
+In this case you need to iterate through the DataSet

 Database db = DatabaseFactory.CreateDatabase();